magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 > NOTE 3: We also added the `cljs.reader` namespace to refer
 > `read-string`.
 The reason will become clear in the following
-> section, after we'll update the client-side `calculate` function.
+> section, after we update the client-side `calculate` function.

-Let's finish the work by modifying the `calculate` function.
+Let's finish this work by modifying the `calculate` function.

 ```clj
 (defn calculate []